csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

 - for two minutes (`--time=00:02:00`)
 - from the test queue (`--partition=test`)

-💬 We want to run the program `hostname`, that will print the name of the Puhti computing node that has been allocated for this particular job.
+💬 We want to run the program `hostname` that will print the name of the Puhti compute node that has been allocated for this particular job
 💬 In addition, we are running the `sleep` program to keep the job running for an additional 60 seconds, in order to have time to monitor the job

 #### Checking the output and the efficiency